 Figure 2.
-Lateral radiograph of the left knee.
+Coronal magnetic resonance imaging of the knee.

 Submit your diagnosis to see full explanation.

-Dagan Cloutier, MPAS, PA-C, practices in a multispecialty orthopedic group in the southern New Hampshire region and is editor-in-chief of the Journal of Orthopedics for Physician Assistants.
+Dagan Cloutier, MPAS, PA-C, practices in a multispecialty orthopedic group in the southern New Hampshire region and is editor in chief of the Journal of Orthopaedics for Physician Assistants.

 1. Hofmann S, Kramer J, Vakil-Adli A, Aigner N, Breitensher M. Painful bone marrow edema of the knee: differential diagnosis and therapeutic concepts.
 Orthop Clin North Am.
 2004;35(3):321-333, ix. doi:10.1016/j.ocl.2004.04.005